 Dr Mia Martin Hobbs

 She completed her PhD in History at the University of Melbourne in 2018, where she teaches American and Southeast Asian history.
-She has published on veteran memories and war narratives in The Australian Journal of Politics and History and written on contemporary issues surrounding veterans’ returns to Vietnam for The Conversation and Australian Policy History (twice).
+She has published on veteran memories and war narratives in The Australian Journal of Politics and History and Oral History Review, and written on contemporary issues surrounding veterans’ returns to Vietnam for The Conversation and Australian Policy History (twice).
 Mia tweets @miamhobbs.

-Hannah Gould is a socio-cultural anthropologist and research fellow in the School of Social and Political Sciences at the University of Melbourne.
-She works on questions of discarding and disconnection, religion, and material culture, through interconnected research projects on ‘the stuff of death’ and ‘the death of stuff’.
+Hannah Gould is a socio-cultural anthropologist and research fellow (SSPS), and a member of the DeathTech Research Team at the University of Melbourne.
+For the DeathTech project, she works on questions of discarding and disconnection, religion, and material culture, through interconnected research projects on ‘the stuff of death’ and ‘the death of stuff’.
 Her doctoral research, for which she received the Japan Foundation Fellowship, investigated the Japanese funeral industry, showing how cultural traditions around death can themselves ‘die’, be replaced, or transformed.
 Hannah’s ethnography of the production, consumption, and disposal of domestic Buddhist altars reveals how people creatively use material objects to forge intimate relationships with the dead.
-She is a member of the DeathTech Research Team at the University of Melbourne.

-Holleran’s PhD examines public participation in the reimagination of urban burial sites.
-He is also an interdisciplinary artist and writer whose work examines the power and politics imbued in urban design.
-In particular, he is interested in the use of everyday objects in cities, like street furniture, parks, and signage.
+Sam Holleran’s PhD examines public participation in the reimagination of urban burial sites and he is a member of the DeathTech Research Team at the University of Melbourne.
+He is also an interdisciplinary artist and writer whose work examines the power and politics imbued in urban design, and in particular, the use of everyday objects in cities, like street furniture, parks, and signage.
 He has worked as an art director, researcher, and educator in the field of civically-engaged design with the Center for Urban Pedagogy (CUP) in New York City and the Chair for Architecture and Urban Design at ETH-Zürich.
-He is a member of the DeathTech Research Team at the University of Melbourne.
+He tweets @sam_holler.